Twispay/twispay.github.io/hosted-page.md

 <a href="https://github.com/Twispay/hostedpage-python-sdk" target="_blank">Python</a>,
 <a href="https://github.com/Twispay/hostedpage-java-sdk" target="_blank">Java</a>.

-@TODO: If you're not using any of these languages, you can build your own [checksum generator](https://www.linkdesprecumsafaciunchecksumgenerator.com).
+If you're not using any of these languages, you can build your own [checksum generator](#TODO).

 ### 3. Receive the Payment Status